maniospas/pygrank/docs/userguide/basics.md

 Finally, supervised and unsupervised measures evaluate the predictive or ranking quality of posterior signals.

-Below is presented a typical node ranking pipeline that starts from a known personalization, applies a graph filter, potentially postprocesses its outcome, and eventually arrives at new node values.
+A typical node ranking pipeline is shown below.
+This starts from a known personalization, applies a graph filter, potentially postprocesses its outcome, and eventually arrives at new node values.